alwil/best-code-practices/code_quality.md

 print(read_vector_value(index=6))
 ```
---
+- _Because it is unclear if `None` is expected behavior or indicative of a problem._
-_Because it is unclear if `None` is expected behavior or indicative of a problem._
+- _Because you now need to handle `None` downstream_

 ---
 # Warning message without breaking
 #### An error breaks code execution